batiste/CokeScript/README.md

 ## Command line tool

     $ lib/coke.js
     Usage of the coke command

-      coke <file name> <file name 2> ...
+      coke <filename> <filename N> <options>

     Options
-      -c or --commonjs  generate a commonJs module
+      -m or --commonjs  generate a commonJs module
-      -o or --output    write the output to a file
-      -e or --execute   execute the generated javascript
+      -o or --output    write the output to a single file -e or --execute   execute the generated javascript -g or --glob      select all files matched by a glob expression -c or --convert   convert each input file to JavaScript